SeanJM/peach-2/README.md

 #### Referencing the Object from the [`DOM`](#example_dom)

-The `@` sign is our delimeter for passing an object reference to the renderer.
+The `@` sign is our delimiter for passing an object reference to the renderer.

 ```html
 <x-peach render="button@buttonList.myButton"></x-peach>